 Settings calendar-folder changes.
 Once granted, folder permission

-access, this app holds no other Android permissions.
+this single folder of calendars, this app holds no other Android permissions.

 Settings-screen configurations are saved in the app's